Estimated time to read 18 min, 3406 words (disclaimer)

 3. We have the potential to improve.

-Please read the Red Flag Section that contains a list of signs and symptoms that may indicate a serious medical condition that requires an appointment with your doctor.
-There are many cases when surgery may be the only option.
+First of all, we must rule out Red Flags, a list of signs and symptoms that may indicate a serious medical condition.
+This requires an appointment with a medical professional and there are many cases when surgery or other medical intervention may be the only option.

 But what if it is not???
-We must look at other potential things to look at.
+There are other potential things to look at.

 What this means is that we do not know 100% for sure if our pain is related to findings from x-rays, MRIs, and CT scans.
-So if we assume joint osteoarthritis is causing pain, there is nothing we can do about it.
-If we assume that there may be other reasons promoting pain, it gives us other options to find what it is.
-Then there is an opportunity to decrease pain by trying various treatments based on pain science.
-For example, pain can be related to sensitivity, protective mechanisms, stress, worry, the expectation of pain, changes in the nervous system, the memory of pain, and even changes within the immune system.
-These components of pain can be treated!
+So if we assume that findings from an imaging report is causing pain, there is nothing we can do about it.
+If we assume that there may be other reasons promoting pain, it gives us the option to try to find what that is.
+Then there is an opportunity to decrease pain by trying various treatments based on the science of pain.
+For example, there is evidence that pain can be related to injury, sensitivity, the immune system, protective mechanisms, stress, the expectation of pain, changes in the nervous system, and the “memory” of pain.
+Researchers are constantly trying to figure things out and these issues associated with pain can be treated!

-If we think about the past, most believed that the Earth was flat and if you sailed off to the horizon, you would fall off the edge of the Earth.
+If we think about the past, most believed that the Earth was flat and if we sailed off to the horizon, we would fall off the edge of the Earth.
 We now know that this is not true.
-Many believe that arthritis is causing pain.
-But there is evidence indicted that it may not or last least not all the time.
+Many believe that osteoarthritis is causing pain.
+But there is evidence indicting that it may not or last least not all the time.

-Unfortunately, this is not common knowledge and people will not believe it whether it is true for not.
-So another purpose of this website is to share information that people do not know about, or do not understand in order to help you get out of your pain rut.
+This is not common knowledge and people will not believe it whether it is true for not.
+So another purpose of this website is to share information that people do not know about, or do not understand in order to help us get out of our pain rut.

-Here are some examples of research studies and what they have published:
+Here are some examples of research studies and what have been published: